Springfrog Search Engine home page

 Whether you're a complete beginner or an experienced player, you'll love this flash version of Reversi.
 Complete with sound effects and smooth, beautiful graphics, the game is based on the traditional 8x8 board layout.
 The computer player is very smart, so you'll need to use forward planning and strategy if you hope to win.

-How to Play ReversiThe rules of Reversi only take a few moments to learn, after which you can enjoy a lifetime of fun trying to master the game.
-In this classic game there are 64 discs.
+How to Play ReversiThe rules of Reversi only take a moment to learn, yet the game can take a lifetime to master.
+In the game there are 64 discs.
 Each disc has a different color on each of its two sides.

 Your discs are colored